 Ojas - Resilience and Immunity in Ayurveda

-At the root of all self-care—whether it’s cooking a healthy meal, stretching at your desk, unplugging from devices, enjoying quiet time, or booking in with your therapist—is our essential need for love and nurturing.
-By listening and honoring what we need, we feed not just our body, but our mind and spirit as well.
+At the root of all self-care—breathwork, meditation, sound sleep, cooking a healthy meal, stretching at your desk, unplugging from devices, enjoying quiet time, or booking in with your therapist—is our essential need for love and nurturing.
+By listening and honoring what we need, we feed not just our body, but our heart, mind and spirit.
 In Ayurvedic terms, every act of genuine self-care helps us cultivate ojas, the vital essence of life.

 What is Ojas?